 As a leading health data management and active archiving firm, Harmony Healthcare IT is at the forefront of privacy and security policies for patient and employee records management.
 In addition to complying with the provisions of the Health Insurance and Portability and Accountability Act (HIPAA), we are HITRUST CSF®-certified.
 There is a difference between HIPAA and HITRUST, and, both are needed.
 It’s important to understand the added layer of protection that HITRUST brings.

 We can help you ensure there is a plan to keep medical and business records secure, accessible and deliverable to requestors.

-According to state guidelines, the rules set by HIPAA and the 21st Century Cures Act, patient records must remain accessible after closure or M&A. While most healthcare records must be retained for a minimum of six years to meet HIPAA regulations, other factors can impact medical record retention regulations such as whether the patient is a minor and/or specific details about their medical condition (e.g., behavioral health or oncology).
+According to state guidelines, as well as provisions set by HIPAA and the 21st Century Cures Act, patient records must remain accessible after closure or merger/acquisition.
+While most healthcare records must be retained for a minimum of six years to meet HIPAA regulations, other factors such as state mandates, medical condition, or patient age can require a medical record retention duration of 20+ years.

 Find the medical record

 Future release of information may be needed for: